-The Girls of the West story is about two young Rodeo Ambassadors, and how they help promote “the western way of life and the western-type American girl” at our Pikes Peak or Bust Rodeo and other events.
+The Girls of the West story is about our young Rodeo Ambassador, and how she helps promote “the western way of life and the western-type American girl” at our Pikes Peak or Bust Rodeo and other events.
 Meet the Girls of the West:

-GOTW images above © 2016 The FAMILY Studio; Hats by Greeley Hat Works; Buckles by Clint Mortenson Silver and Saddles
+GOTW images above © 2023 Waldrons Family Studio; Hats by Greeley Hat Works; Buckles by Clint Mortenson Silver and Saddles